Better Call Saul: Development

 Better Call Saul was developed and co-showrun by Vince Gilligan (left) and Peter Gould (right).
 Gould took over as sole showrunner after Gilligan left the writing staff during the third season.

 In April 2013, Better Call Saul was confirmed to be in development by Gilligan and Gould.
 In July 2013, before the second half of Breaking Bads final season aired, Gilligan said he and Gould were still working out ideas for the spin-off, but a deal had not yet been made.
 Netflix was one of many interested distributors, but ultimately a deal was made between AMC and the Breaking Bad production company Sony Pictures Television.

 As Sony and AMC began to commit to a spinoff, Gilligan and Gould worked on what it would be about.
 They initially considered making it a half-hour show where Saul would see various clients – celebrities in guest roles – in his strip mall office, similarly to Dr. Katz, Professional Therapist, but they had no idea how to write for this type of format.
 They eventually fell back to planning for hour-long episodes.
 Gilligan described Breaking Bad as being "25-percent humor, 75-percent drama", and speculated that they would reverse that for Better Call Saul.
 While the intent was to add more humor, the show remained heavy with dramatic elements, with Odenkirk calling the first season "85 percent drama, 15 percent comedy."
-Gould would call the comedic element of Better Call Saul and its predecessor Breaking Bad the "secret sauce" to both series, saying that it made their dramatic elements stronger and vice versa.
+Gould called the comedic element of Better Call Saul and its predecessor Breaking Bad the "secret sauce" to both series, saying that it made their dramatic elements stronger and vice versa.

 Gilligan and Gould initially believed that Saul Goodman was insufficient to carry the show by himself, with Gilligan thinking the character was "great flavoring" for a show but not the substance.
 Eventually they came to realize that Saul, in the Breaking Bad timeframe, was a man who had come to accept himself, and recognized the potential of telling the story of how Saul got to be that person.
-While several of the characters are lawyers in the show, Gilligan and Gould did not want to write a legal show, but instead a crime show, but one that would necessitate some legal elements.
+While several of the characters are lawyers in the show, Gilligan and Gould did not want to write a legal show, but instead a crime show that included some legal elements.
 To help in these areas, the writers spoke to real lawyers and spent time observing cases at Los Angeles Superior Court, observing that the bulk of the activity in these cases was downtime while waiting for others to complete actions.